arsenij-solovjev/makeSheet/README.md

 Go to your terminal, enter the directory where you want to keep your assignments and type

-  ms
+  `ms`

-When run for the first time in a directory makeSheet will create a course configuration.
+When run for the first time in a directory makeSheet will create a *course configuration*.
 The second time it is run it will prompt you for the details of the assignment.
 You will need be prompted for the
 * assignment number